|

 library looks to partner with the Niles Historical Society and

-“We really appreciate the good work that the Niles Historical
+Dull said.
+“We really appreciate the good work that the

-Society is doing as far as preserving our local history and we
+Niles Historical Society is doing as far as preserving our local

-projector.
-“The Tyler (History Center) in Youngstown, if
+regarding the other projector.
+“The Tyler (History Center)

 AFTER DEMOLITION

-property once demolition has finished and city council will have
+the property once demolition has finished and city council will

 try to look towards some sort of redevelopment with a site-ready

-as an urban entertainment area, which is a factor discussed in
+used as an urban entertainment area, which is a factor discussed

-in place as to what this could become,” he said.
-Down one
+plans in place as to what this could become,” he said.

-decrepit hallway of the theater building, a mural showing many
+Down one decrepit hallway of the theater building, a mural showing

-historical sites of the city stretched across a white wall.
-Mientkiewicz
+many historical sites of the city stretched across a white wall.

 In the coming weeks, the remnants of the theater